EliCDavis/AssociationEngine/README.md

 python Server.py
 ```

-If everything goes smoothly you should be able to open up localhost:5000 in your favorite web browser
+If everything goes smoothly, you should be able to open up localhost:5000 in your favorite web browser.